macdub/go-wiktionary-parse/README.md

         Log to this file
     -make_cache
         Make a cache file of the parsed XML
-    -use_cache
+    -threads int
+        Set the number of threads to use for parsing (default 5) -use_cache
         Use a 'gob' of the parsed XML file
     -verbose